 Section 4: An absentee Board member may not designate an alternate to represent him or her at a Board meeting.
 The Board will create and maintain a written policy regarding Trustee absences from Board Meetings.

-Section 5: The Board shall comply with New York Open Meetings Law and Article 7 of the Public Officers Law as follows:
+Section 5: The Board shall comply with the Open Meetings Law and Article 7 of the Public Officers Law and accordingly adopts the following policies and protocols:

 All meetings of the Board of Trustees and all committees of the Board will be open to the general public.

-A calendar of all scheduled Board meetings will be posted at the school as soon as it becomes available.
+A calendar of all scheduled Board meetings will be posted at the School’s premises (and School’s website) as soon as it becomes available.

-The Charter School will provide notice of the time and place of any Board meeting that is scheduled more than one week in advance to the news media and shall conspicuously post such notice in one or more public locations at least 72 hours in advance of the scheduled meeting.
+The School will provide notice of the time and place of any Board meeting that is scheduled more than one week in advance to the news media and shall conspicuously post such notice in one or more public locations at least 72 hours in advance of the scheduled meeting.

-The Charter School will provide the time and place of any Board meeting that is scheduled less than one week in advance to the news media (to the extent practicable) and will conspicuously post such notice in one or more public locations at a reasonable time in advance of the scheduled meeting.
+The School will provide the time and place of any Board meeting that is scheduled less than one week in advance to the news media (to the extent practicable) and will conspicuously post such notice in one or more public locations at a reasonable time in advance of the scheduled meeting.

-To the extent possible, the Charter School will publicly post notices of Board meetings immediately after each meeting date is determined.
+To the extent possible, the School will publicly post notices of Board meetings immediately after each meeting date is determined.

 For the purposes of determining a quorum, Trustees must be physically present at the meeting; members not physically present may join discussions via electronic means but may only vote by video conference and not by phone conference.